iPython Notebooks

 100

-.pipeline_steps (list, optional) – List of pipeline steps.
+.pipeline_steps (list, optional) – List of steps for the pipeline, e.g., preprocessing and feature selection steps.
 Default is

 []

-.xgboost_early (bool, optional) – Whether to use early stopping for
+.boost_early (bool, optional) – Whether to enable early stopping for boosting algorithms like XGBoost.
+Default is

 .
 Default isFalse